When the writers decide to play with a trope by raising the results to the extreme.

 - In How I Met Your Mother, Victoria and Klaus were simultaneously treating each other as Disposable Fiances.
 Victoria is convinced to write a note to Klaus, but when Ted goes to drop it off, he bumps into Klaus himself... who was also running away from the marriage and ditching Victoria.
 Turns out that he realized that she is almost what he wants, but not quite.

-- Warhammer 40,000: In the grim darkness of the far future, there is only GRIMDARKness turned up to 40,000!
+- In the grim darkness of the far future, there is only grimdarkness turned up to 40,000!

-- Pretty much every other trope that it uses: Hyper Space Is A Scary Place (it is hell, quite literally), Warrior Monk, Super Soldier, Church Militant (those last three all relate to each other), BFG, BFS (often combined with Chainsaw Good), Cool Tank, Tank Goodness, We Have Reserves (to the point where the Chinese forces in the Korean War and the Red Army seem to be places where you have a decent chance of survival in comparison to the Imperial Guard), Kill It with Fire, and Black and Grey Morality (turned into Black and Black Morality frequently) are some of the most obviously exaggerated ones.
+- Pretty much every other trope that it uses: Hyper Space Is A Scary Place (it is hell, quite literally), Warrior Monk, Super Soldier, Church Militant (those last three all relate to each other), BFG, BFS (often combined with Chainsaw Good), Cool Tank, Tank Goodness, We Have Reserves (to the point where the Chinese forces in the Korean War and the Red Army seem to be places where you have a decent chance of survival in comparison to the Imperial Guard), Kill It with Fire, and Black-and-Grey Morality (verging on Evil Versus Evil frequently) are some of the most obviously exaggerated ones.

 - Exalted exaggerates... well... as many tropes as it's (super-)humanly possible to put in a heroic fantasy.
 To not exaggerate the length of this page we suggest you to head on to its works page.